The Wings of Winter - Helping Wild Birds Survive

 Carolina Chickadees and Tufted Titmice

-During winter small flocks of Chickadees, Titmice and Downy Woodpeckers travel through the forests and visit feeders, searching for food.
+During winter small flocks of Carolina Chickadees, Titmice and Downy Woodpeckers travel through the forests and visit feeders, searching for food.
 It is during the winter that the immature birds in the flock develop pair bonds in preparation for mating in spring.
 These small flocks love black oil sunflower seed and suet.
 They also eat many wild seed and berries.
-To learn more about these perky little birds, visit Carolina Chickadees.

 In our habitat, here in Louisiana, there are many species of woodpeckers, including: (from largest to smallest) Pileated, Northern Flicker, Red-bellied, Red-headed, Yellow-bellied Sapsucker, Hairy Woodpecker and Downy Woodpecker.
 The Yellow-bellied Sapsucker is a winter visitor that pecks sap wells in trees which in turn attract and trap insects.
 The Red-headed Woodpecker is seen mainly in spring and summer.
 All the others are year round residents that eat sunflower seeds, suet and the insects from rotting wood.